-- We will be known as forward thinking, responsive, pro-active and professional providing excellent customer focused, reputable and credible service to all our customers. - We will have instilled a corporate culture of risk awareness, financial governance, and will be providing the highest quality, distinctive services within our resources. - We will work effectively with partners, being solution focused with a can do approach.
+We will be known as forward thinking, responsive, pro-active and professional providing excellent customer focused, reputable and credible service to all our customers.

+We will have instilled a corporate culture of risk awareness, financial governance, and will be providing the highest quality, distinctive services within our resources.

+We will work effectively with partners, being solution focused with a can do approach.

-Governance, Training and Risk Management
+Appendix 1 - Governance, Training and Risk Management

-This report covers the way in which Clwyd Pension Fund (the Fund) is governed, which includes how the training needs of those charged with governance and senior officers' training needs have been met.
-It also details the key partners of the Fund and how the Fund deals with Risk Management.
+This report covers the way in which Clwyd Pension Fund (the Fund) is governed, which includes how the knowledge and skills requirements of those charged with the governance and operations of the Fund have been met.
+It also details the key partners of the Fund and how the Fund approaches with risk management.

-The Fund has a number of governance related policies and strategies which outline how governance matters are managed.
+The Fund has a number of governance related policies and strategies which outline the strategic governance objectives in these areas and how they will be managed and delivered.
 These are: